News

 In her decades as a martial artist, Mrs Helen M F Hall has produced more Black Belts than any other teacher at LCTKD, and most of those Black Belts have grown up with her teaching, starting as sometimes tiny children.
 Her highly praised teaching of children has made Blockley juniors TKD full for years, and people who know the class often describe it as a "masterclass" in teaching children martial arts.

-It was an insightful session when Mrs Hall shared thoughts about teaching children martial arts with a select group of LCTKD's TaeKwonDo teachers, in her first workshop of 2025.
+It was an insightful session when Mrs Hall shared thoughts about teaching children martial arts in a workshop with a select group of LCTKD's TaeKwonDo teachers.

 Sai at Badsey

-Great fun on a Tuesday evening when Mrs Helen M F Hall came to Badsey Enso to teach Sai, then stayed to teach some in the TKD class.
+Great fun on a Tuesday evening when Mrs Helen M F Hall came to Badsey to teach Sai.
 You can see all the photos on our Facebook page by clicking on the pic above.

 The Tao Te Ching